Trump opens up on Syria: If Israel can't do it without killing everyone else

 Photo: Julia Demaree Nikhinson/AP/TT

-"Iran is the big one, but we have a little prick out there that always rises up and that's Hezbollah," Trump said, according to media reports, at the G7 summit in France.
+"Iran is the big one, but we have a little prick out there that always rises up and that's Hezbollah," Trump said, according to the media at the G7 summit in France.

-The move comes just hours after he digitally signed the deal with Iran that is intended to pave the way for a "real" peace agreement in the Iran-Iraq war - and which includes a halt to fighting between Israel and the Iran-backed Shia militia Hezbollah in Lebanon.
+The move comes after Trump digitally signed the deal with Iran that is intended to pave the way for a "real" peace deal in the war.
+The agreement is also supposed to include a halt to fighting between Israel and the Iran-backed Shiite militia Hezbollah in Lebanon - but it is unclear exactly how it is formulated or what demands it places on Israel.

-Donald Trump, at the same time, claims that he has a different idea about how Hezbollah should be handled: He says he has suggested to Israel that Syrian President Ahmed al-Sharaa take on the job.
+Donald Trump claims he has a different idea about how to deal with Hezbollah: He says he has suggested to Israel that Syria's president, former jihadist rebel Ahmed al-Sharaa, take it on.

 The president adds that al-Sharaa does not like Hezbollah and that he is "not a Boy Scout."